gary-archer/oauth.websample2/README.md

 ## Programming Languages

-* Typescripts is used to build the SPA in the simplest way
+* Typescript is used, to develop the SPA in the simplest way
 * Node.js and TypeScript are used to implement the API

 ## Infrastructure